haroonj/LeetCode/README.md

 #

-### This is my Repo for saving my journey solving LeetCode problems, to get a job at a FAANG company.
+### This is my Repo for saving my journey solving LeetCode problems.

 ## 🛠 Problems